 Social media is a popular way to do business today.
 It is a powerful weapon to scale up your business and improve traffic.
-In addition, using social media allows you to enter or amass communities which are invaluable sources of information about what you’re doing right, what you’re doing wrong, and what you need to be doing in the future.
+In addition, using social media allows you to enter or amass communities that are invaluable sources of information about what you’re doing right, what you’re doing wrong, and what you need to be doing in the future.

 3. Great SEO score

 Those successful stores share one thing in common.
 That’s a high rank of SEO score.
 Every seller wants their store to rank top on Google for the keywords that their customers and potential customers are searching for, but how can you do that?